Beginner's Guide to Macros: Balance Protein, Carbs & Fats

 Need a starting point for figuring out your macros?
 It's helpful to consider some general guidelines and popular ratios, keeping in mind that your individual needs may vary.

-The Dietary Guidelines for Americans 2020–2025 actually suggests the following daily macronutrient ranges:
+The Dietary Guidelines for Americans 2020–2025 suggests the following daily macronutrient ranges:

 However, many people find it helpful to use more specific ratios as a starting point.
 Here are a few common macro breakdowns and who they might work well for: